JurajMarcin/xrpm/README.md

 ## Files

-By default xrpm stores saved profiles in `$HOME/.xrpm/profiles.json` and loads after script from `$HOME/.xrpm/after` (no script is executed, if it does not exists or is not set as executable).
+By default xrpm stores saved profiles in `$HOME/.xrpm/profiles.json` and loads post set script from `$HOME/.xrpm/post` (no script is executed, if it does not exists or is not set as executable).

-These paths can be altered by setting `XRPM_CONFIG` or `XRPM_AFTER` environment variables respectively or using command line options
+These paths can be altered by setting `XRPM_CONFIG` or `XRPM_POST` environment variables respectively or using command line options